NajwaSqDAFT20/Housing_regression_casestudy/README.md

 * Iterate

 # Next steps:
 * Due to time constraints, I could not test advanced models on the linear regression model.
-For future work, I would like to implemnt a forest tree model and Lasso.
+For future work, I would like to implement a forest tree model and Lasso.
 * Since the price of houses relies on different and multiple factors (internally and externally), I would like to have a look into other external elements (economic growth, GDP, unemployment, access to facilities, government policies (subsidies/ tax deduction) and interest rate).
 * I also would like to analyse the effect of increasing prices on accessing to housing.